 More interactions, more teamwork

 This is related to camaraderie, but slightly different because teamwork can happen more easily with camaraderie, but the two aren't inextricably linked.
 What is clear about open spaces is that people are more likely to interact frequently, and with less formality.

-They're more likely to go to one another--or even you and other senior staff members--with questions.
+They're more likely to go to one another—or even other senior staff members—with questions.
 Offices with large shared tables further facilitate teamwork because they provide space for people to gather and work together.

 Turnover within your company can wreak enough havoc, but if you have to move offices around, havoc can turn into outright chaos.
 But, with an open floor plan, making adjustments is easy.
 If you bring someone new in, just add another chair to a table where there's space.

 If someone has to leave, adjustments are just as easy so you don't have unused office space.